Gas engine: Exhaust valves

-The weak point of a gas engine compared to a Diesel engine is the exhaust valves, since the gas engine exhaust gases are much hotter for a given output, and this limits the power output.
-Thus, a Diesel engine from a given manufacturer will usually have a higher maximum output than the same engine block size in the gas engine version.
-The Diesel engine will generally have three different ratings — standby, prime, and continuous, a.k.a.
-1-hour rating, 12-hour rating and continuous rating in the United Kingdom, whereas the gas engine will generally only have a continuous rating, which will be less than the Diesel continuous rating.
+The weak point of a gas engine compared to a diesel engine is the exhaust valves, since the gas engine exhaust gases are much hotter for a given output, and this limits the power output.
+Thus, a diesel engine from a given manufacturer will usually have a higher maximum output than the same engine block size in the gas engine version.
+The diesel engine will generally have three different ratings — standby, prime, and continuous, a.k.a.
+1-hour rating, 12-hour rating and continuous rating in the United Kingdom, whereas the gas engine will generally only have a continuous rating, which will be less than the diesel continuous rating.

 Ignition

 Various ignition systems have been used, including hot-tube ignitors and spark ignition.
-Most modern gas engines are essentially dual-fuel engines.
-The main source of energy is the gas-air mixture but it is ignited by the injection of a small volume of Diesel fuel.
+Some modern gas engines are essentially dual-fuel engines.
+The main source of energy is the gas-air mixture but it is ignited by the injection of a small volume of diesel fuel.

 Energy balance

 Thermal efficiency

 Gas engines that run on natural gas typically have a thermal efficiency between 35-45% (LHV basis)., As of year 2018, the best engines can achieve a thermal efficiency up to 50% (LHV basis).
 These gas engines are usually medium-speed engines Bergen Engines Fuel energy arises at the output shaft, the remainder appears as waste heat.
 Large engines are more efficient than small engines.
 Gas engines running on biogas typically have a slightly lower efficiency (~1-2%) and syngas reduces the efficiency further still.
-GE Jenbacher's recent J624 engine is the world's first high efficiency methane-fueled 24-cylinder gas engine.
+GE Jenbacher's J624 engine from 2013 was the world's first high efficiency methane-fueled 24-cylinder gas engine.

 When considering engine efficiency one should consider whether this is based on the lower heating value (LHV) or higher heating value (HHV) of the gas.
 Engine manufacturers will typically quote efficiencies based on the lower heating value of the gas, i.e. the efficiency after energy has been taken to evaporate the intrinsic moisture within the gas itself.
 Gas distribution networks will typically charge based upon the higher heating value of the gas. i.e., total energy content.
 A quoted engine efficiency based on LHV might be say 44% whereas the same engine might have an efficiency of 39.6% based on HHV on natural gas.

 It is also important to ensure that efficiency comparisons are on a like-for-like basis.
 For example, some manufactures have mechanically driven pumps whereas other use electrically driven pumps to drive engine cooling water, and the electrical usage can sometimes be ignored giving a falsely high apparent efficiency compared to the direct drive engines.